Partially Observable Szilard Engines: Deterministic memories, parametrically optimized for work extraction

 Four-state assignments have $p(m=\pm 1) = d/2$ and $p(m=\pm 2) = (1-d)/2$, whereby we get

-Five-state partitions have probabilities $p(m=0)=l$, $p(m=\pm 1) = (d-\ell)/2$ and $p(m=\pm 2) = (1-d)/2$, and thus
+Five-state partitions have probabilities $p(m=0)=\ell$, $p(m=\pm 1) = (d-\ell)/2$ and $p(m=\pm 2) = (1-d)/2$, and thus

-We compare the memory (Fig. \ref{totalmem}) and the irrelevant information (Fig. \ref{irrel}) retained by the two-state memory to that retained by the parametrically optimized \mbox{three-,} \mbox{four-,} and five-state memories.
+We compare the memory (figure \ref{optimalIfrac}, right panel) and the irrelevant information (figure \ref{irrel}, left panel) retained by the two-state memory to that retained by the parametrically optimized \mbox{three-,} \mbox{four-,} and five-state memories.

-The two-state coarse graining captures a fixed total memory of 1 bit ($\approx$0.69 nats).
+The two-state coarse graining captures a fixed total memory of 1 bit.
 As the divider becomes more tilted, an increasing amount of that memory encodes irrelevant information.
-We plot the fraction of irrelevant information kept in memory in Fig. \ref{irrel}, and see that for two states it increases monotonically from 0\% to roughly 80\%, as the angle $\theta$ changes between $90^{\circ}$ and $45^{\circ}$.
+We plot the fraction of irrelevant information kept in memory in figure \ref{irrel} (right panel), and see that for two states it increases monotonically from 0\% to roughly 80\%, as the angle $\theta$ changes between $\pi/2$ and $\pi/4$.

-As we recall from Fig. \ref{optimalIfrac}, coarse grainings with more states can keep a larger fraction of the available {\em relevant} information.
-This comes at an increased cost in terms of total memory kept, as we see in Fig. \ref{totalmem}.
-When the tilt angle increases, more resources are utilized, until they are depleted (here the total memory comes to an approximate plateau).
-However, much of the cost is overhead, capturing increasing amounts of irrelevant information, visible in Fig. \ref{irrel}, left panel.
+As we recall from figure \ref{optimalIfrac}, coarse grainings with more states can keep a larger fraction of the available {\em relevant} information.
+This comes at an increased cost in terms of total memory kept, as we see in the right panel of figure \ref{optimalIfrac}.
+When the tilt increases, more resources are utilized, until they are depleted (here the total memory comes to an approximate plateau).
+However, much of the cost is overhead, capturing increasing amounts of irrelevant information, visible in figure \ref{irrel}, left panel.
 The relative overhead, $I_{\rm irrel}/I_{\rm mem}$ (plotted in the right panel) is slightly larger, the more states are used.